 Shattaf – a multi function bathroom tool

 I would add that you should choose a hose that is suitable for your water pressure.
 Our shattafs are fed directly from the incoming mains.
 The mains water pressure here is generally between 3 bar to 4 bar.
 However, I have recorded the pressure above 5 bar.
-So, to be on the safe site, I selected high-pressure hoses with a 10 bar rating.
+So, to be on the safe side, I selected high-pressure hoses with a 10 bar rating.
 That’s about 145 psi for those who still struggle with the metric system. 🙂

 - How to use a shattaf:-